This is the same compound that produces the “high” in cannabis.

 However, some budding biopharmaceutical companies are experimenting with cannabis-based drugs for serious conditions like asthma and COPD.

-Others are investigating inhaler technologies that would allow consumers to inhale measured doses of cannabis compounds without smoke.
+Others are inhaler technologies that would allow consumers to inhale measured doses of cannabis compounds without smoke.

 However, the psychoactive may not be the only cannabis compound that may assist the lungs.